adzict/sms_spam_classification/README.md

 ### File Descriptions
 <a name="File_Descriptions"></a>

-* [Data](link to folder) - folder containing processed data
 * [Images](link to folder) - folder containing assets such as images
-* [1.
-Data Preprocessing and Basic EDA](link to notebook) - Notebook which contains the process of Basic Data Exploration and Preprocessing
+* [SMS Spam Classification](https://github.com/adzict/sms_spam_classification/blob/main/SMS%20Spam%20Classification.ipynb) - Notebook of the project (end-to-end)

 ## Feature Notebooks and Deliverables
 <a name="Notebooks_deliverables"></a>